radixdlt/olympia-node/system-tests/specification/docker-tests.md

 #### Environment

-A network of > 3 nodes, with some latency.
+A network of 4 or 5 nodes, with some latency.

 #### Test Steps
-1) Set 100ms delay and 20% package loss
+1) Set 100ms latency and 20% package loss
-2) Run the following checks:
+2) Checks:
     1) Responsiveness
     2) Proposals have direct parents (PHDP)
     3) No timeouts